Why Every Runner Should Keep A Running Log

 Spreadsheet

-I’ve kept my running log on an excel spreadsheet since 2011.
+I’ve kept my running log on an Excel spreadsheet since 2011.
 It took me a bit to set it up and get the formulas how I wanted them.
-I also have to update it each year to reflect days shifting during the week.
+I also have to update it yearly to reflect days shifting during the week.

-However, other than some initial setup, an excel sheet is easy to plug in my distance and time and let the formula calculate pace for me.
-I also add comments to runs so I can go back later and see how they went.
+However, other than some initial setup, an Excel sheet makes it easy to plug in my distance and time and let the formula calculate pace for me.
+I also added comments to runs so I can go back later and see how they went.

 Here is an example month from my log:

-While a spreadsheet requires some knowledge of spreadsheet software and some initial time to set it up, it’s a quick way to input data from runs and easy to look back at after.
+While a spreadsheet requires some knowledge of spreadsheet software and some initial time to set it up, it’s a quick way to input data from runs and easy to look back at afterward.

 Calendar

-A calendar can be done digitally, as well as physically.
+A calendar can be created digitally or physically.
 I’ve used sites with free templates for Word or Docs.
-I am then able to type in each block and save the calendar to update or refer to later.
+I type in each block and save the calendar to update or refer to later.

-When I coached runners, I would typically use a digital calendar to plan out their training blocks and then have them record information on the log as well.
+When I coached runners, I typically used a digital calendar to plan out their training blocks and then had them record information on the log as well.

 App